NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 	Golems will chase the player after having been woken up with a bomb.
 	Soldiers now chase the player and show a more legit behaviour.
 The way player interacts with them has been adjusted to feel more real and fair.
-	The items show in the menu correctly.
+	Picked items are show, in the menu correctly.
 	Big chests now are not refilled after re-entering their room.
 	Game over screen added.
 	Victory screen added (it shows playtime and score).
-	More sounds added.
+	More sounds, musics & Fx added.
 	Added NPC Brendan.
-The player can talk to him to trigger an event.
+The player can talk to him to trigger an event (Pokémon combat).
-	Pokemon combat prototype implemented with a new combat map.
+	Pokémon combat prototype implemented with a new combat map.
 	Victory Road has been modified in certain spots that would allow the player to finish the game sooner than intended.